rizvn/rizvn.github.io/_posts/2024-06-12-deploy-eks-cluster.md

 categories: [k8s]
 tags: [eks,k8s,aws, terraform]
 ---
-The aim of this terraform project to is to create a cluster that is ready for use with all the necessary addons and features enabled.
+The aim of this terraform project to is to create a ready to cluster with all the necessary addons and features enabled.

 All the source is available here: [https://github.com/rizvn/eks-terraform](https://github.com/rizvn/eks-terraform)